-Grow lights are great to use when propagating all houseplants and can be used for Anthurium Clarinervium propagation.
+Grow lights are great to use when propagating all houseplants.
 They help to provide the ideal light condition which stimulates faster and stronger growth.

 LED lights are also beneficial for mature houseplants if your home doesn’t get much sunlight.
 They can help avoid problems such as slow and leggy growth so are a great investment for all plant parents.